sapal6/Nbdev.jl/docs/export.md

 ## notebook2script

-> notebook2script(nbs*dir::String, src*dir::String)–> Export all the code from the provided notebook directory to the given source directory
+> notebook2script(nbsdir::String, srcdir::String)–> Export all the code from the provided notebook directory to the given source directory